International Missionary Society

 IMSSDARM is a part of the Sabbatarian Adventist movement.
 The IMSSDARM headquarters is located in Cedartown, Georgia,.

 History

-World War I rupture in Adventist movement

-The IMSSDARM first appeared as a distinct organization in Denver, Colorado, USA, shortly after [World War I].

 Adventist doctrine had historically condemned war and told its followers not to serve as soldiers.
 “The denomination of Christians calling themselves Seventh-day Adventist, taking the Bible as their rule of faith and practice are unanimous in their views that its teachings are contrary to the spirit and practice of war, hence they have ever been conscientiously opposed to bearing arms.” –Letter to Austin Blair, Governor of Michigan, August 3, 1864, (Signed) John Byington, J.N.
 Loughborough, Geo.
 W. Amadon, General Conference Committee.However, in 1914, the warring governments in Europe pressured the Adventist leadership to allow military service for their young men.
 This was the official statement issued by the church leadership in Germany:"Most honorable Lord General and Minister of War, August 4, 1914: